 Invitations were first sent to 177 high schools in 10 regions with strong Alumni Association chapters, asking them to put forth their best candidates.
 With alumni involved in the screening, the hands-on commitment and sense of ownership was strong from the start.
 The first Jefferson Scholars class joined the university in 1981.

 “Each of our three programmatic initiatives—Scholarships, Fellowships, Professorships—has been a direct response to a University request or an identified need.
-Every major programmatic decision we have made has been designed to help the University meet a pressing need and to further the Foundation’s mission of attracting exceptionally talented people to Grounds.”—Jimmy Wright, Director, Jefferson Scholars Foundation
+Every major programmatic decision we have made has been designed to help the University meet a pressing need and to further the Foundation’s mission of attracting exceptionally talented people to Grounds.”—Jimmy Wright, President, Jefferson Scholars Foundation

 In 1998, the Foundation added a graduate fellowship program at the request of the College of Arts & Sciences where many of the best graduate students were lured elsewhere by stronger financial packages.
 The Graduate Fellowship has now sent 78 philosophers, linguists, clinicians, and others into the workplace, all representing U.Va.

 In 2010, when the University’s eighth president, Teresa Sullivan, pointed out the challenge of replacing faculty over the next decade as they retired, the Foundation responded yet again.
 By designing a chaired professorship program, the Foundation gave the University the resources to attract and retain elite talent.

 In 2019, after announcing a $100 million commitment from benefactors Jane and David Walentas, the Foundation began working to develop a new merit scholarship program on behalf of the University.
 The Walentas Scholars Program is a direct response to one of President Ryan's top priorities and aims to attract outstanding first-generation students to U.Va.